CSC 444 - Data Visualization (Fall 2025)

 This class participation grade is the instructor’s subjective judgement of the student’s contribution to a lively classroom atmosphere.
 He will consider mainly active, informed participation in classroom discussions, and homework reviews.
 Obviously, students not attending class are not contributing in this way.

 While the instructor does not grade on attendance, nor is attendance required for the course, you are obligated to participate in class to receive credit for this portion of your grade.
-Participation will also be gauged through virtual mechanisms, such as contributions to the class discussions on Piazza.
+Participation will also be gauged through virtual mechanisms, such as contributions to the class discussions on Campuswire.

 Course Policies